Is It Safe To Eat Muskmelon In Pregnancy? And How To Eat?

 Image: ShutterStock

 Muskmelons are among the many tasty and nutritious fruits mostly available in the summer months.
 There are numerous muskmelon benefits.
 Thus, you may consider having muskmelon in pregnancy to meet your daily dietary and prenatal nutrition requirements.
 The United States Department of Agriculture (USDA) suggests that women should consume two cups of fruits daily when pregnant, and muskmelons can be a good way to achieve the same (1).
 Call this fruit cantaloupe, rockmelon, sweet melon, or kharbuja, it remains sweet and tasty.
+It is nutritionally beneficial for pregnant women because of its high concentration of Vitamins A and C and potassium, among others.
 Continue reading this post to know more about eating muskmelon when pregnant, its health benefits, and the safest way to eat the fruit.

 In This Article